How to Start an Ice Cream Shop

 Whether you have a sweet tooth or have been making ice cream since you were a kid, starting an ice cream shop of your own might sound like a dream career.
 And while there’s certainly the opportunity to have some fun when you own this type of business, you’ll also put plenty of hard work into starting an ice cream shop.
-It’s best to discover some unmet need in your community that your ice cream shop could fulfill, but there are also plenty of opportunities to start a unique shop that can attract customers.
+It’s best to discover some unmet needs in your community that your ice cream shop could fulfill, but there are also plenty of opportunities to start a unique shop that can attract customers.
 Before you jump into this venture, though, take a few minutes to understand just what’s involved in starting a shop of your own.

 Ice cream shops offer customers convenience and the chance to indulge in frozen treats.
 Many stores sell soft serve or traditional ice cream and custard, gelato, sorbet, frozen yogurt, and organic ice cream in a cup or freshly made waffle cone.
 Some also offer milkshakes and smoothies.
 Most ice cream shops offer many different toppings and a wide variety of flavors, giving customers more choices and access to premium products that they wouldn’t have in their freezer at home.

-There are many different ice cream shop business models available today.
+There are different ice cream parlor business models available.
 The traditional model, where servers scoop ice creams and prepare sundaes, remains popular.
 But there’s also an increase in the “self-serve” model where customers prepare their own sundaes and then pay according to the sundae’s weight.

 According to IBIS World, the ice cream shop industry recently underwent a period of growth, and the industry is predicted to continue to grow in the coming years.
 From 2014 to 2019, the industry experienced 1.8% annual growth, and the number of businesses increased to 14,040.
 The number of employees also grew to 124,191.
 In 2019 alone, the industry brought in $5 billion in revenue.